Multivariate LSTM-FCNs for Time Series Classification: Multivariate LSTM Fully Convolutional Network

 \subsection{Network Input}

 Depending on the dataset, the input to the fully convolutional block and LSTM block vary.
-The input to the fully convolutional block is a multivariate variate time series with \textit{N} timesteps having \textit{M} distinct variables per timestep.
-If there is a time series with \textit{M} variables and \textit{N} time steps, the fully convolutional block will receive the data as such.
+The input to the fully convolutional block is a multivariate variate time series with \textit{Q} time steps having \textit{M} distinct variables per time step.
+If there is a time series with \textit{M} variables and \textit{Q} time steps, the fully convolutional block will receive the data as such.
+Variables are defined as the channels of interconnected data streams.

-On the other hand, the input to the LSTM can vary depending on the application of dimension shuffle.
+In addition, the input to the LSTM can vary depending on the application of dimension shuffle.
 The dimension shuffle transposes the temporal dimension of the input data.
-If the input to a LSTM does not go through the dimension shuffle, the LSTM will require \textit{N} time steps to process \textit{M} variables at each timestep.
-However, if the dimension shuffle is applied, the LSTM will require \textit{M} time steps to process \textit{N} variables.
-In other words, the dimension shuffle improves the efficiency of the model when the number of variables \textit{M} is less than the number of time steps \textit{N}.
-In the proposed model, the dimension shuffle operation is only applied when the number of time steps, \textit{N}, is greater than the number of variables, \textit{M}.
+If the dimension shuffle operation is not applied to the LSTM path, the LSTM will require \textit{Q} time steps to process \textit{M} variables at each time step.
+However, if the dimension shuffle is applied, the LSTM will require \textit{M} time steps to process \textit{Q} variables per time step.
+In other words, the dimension shuffle improves the efficiency of the model when the number of variables \textit{M} is less than the number of time steps \textit{Q}.

+After the dimension shuffle, at each time step $t$, where $1 \leq t \leq M$, \textit{M} being the number of variables, the input provides the LSTM the entire history of that variable (data of that variable over all Q time steps).
+Thus, the LSTM is given the global temporal information of each variable at once.
+As a result, the dimension shuffle operation reduces the computation time of training and inference without losing accuracy for time series classification problems.
+An ablation test is performed to show the performance of a model with the dimension shuffle operation is statistically the same as a model without using it (further discussed in Section \ref{ablation}).

 The proposed models take a total of 13 hours to process the MLSTM-FCN and a total of 18 hours to process the MALSTM-FCN on a single GTX 1080 Ti GPU.
-While the time required to train these models is significant, it is to be noted that their inference time is comparable with other standard models.
+While the time required to train these models is significant, one can note their inference time is comparable with other standard models.